 Section 2806.1(k) (1) of Act 129 authorizes EDCs to recover the costs of their EE&C Plan through a reconcilable adjustment clause under Section 1307 of the Public Utility Code.
-The Commission reiterated this requirement in its August 3, 2012 Implementation Order.
-In its EE&C Plan filing, PPL Electric has included pro forma tariff pages to implement such a cost recovery mechanism (Appendix G).
-The Implementation Order also directs that such cost recovery mechanisms must be non-bypassable, and not affect the EDC's price-to-compare, if the EE&C Plan benefits both shopping and non-shopping customers.
-Because all of the programs included in PPL Electric's proposed EE&C Plan will benefit both shopping and non-shopping customers, the Company has designed its cost recovery mechanism to be non-bypassable.
+The Commission reiterated this requirement in its August 3, 2012 Implementation Order.22 In its EE&C Plan filing, PPL Electric has included tariff pages to implement such a cost recovery mechanism (Appendix G).
+The Implementation Order also directs that such cost recovery mechanisms must be non-bypassable, and not affect the EDC's price-to-compare, if the EE&C Plan benefits both shopping and non-shopping customers.23 Because all of the programs included in PPL Electric's proposed EE&C Plan will benefit both shopping and non-shopping customers, the Company has designed its cost recovery mechanism to be non-bypassable.
 For residential customers, the cost recovery mechanism will be applied as a levelized cents per kWh component included in the distribution customer charge.
-For Small C&I customers, the cost recovery mechanism will be applied as a levelized cents per kWh charge that will be a separate line item on the customer's bill.
-For Large C&I customers, the cost recovery mechanism will be applied as a dollars per kW charge, as a separate line item on the customer's bill, where the demand (kW) is the customer's PJM Interconnection, LLC Peak Load Contribution (PLC) which may change yearly.
+For Small C&I customers, the cost recovery mechanism will be applied as a levelized cents per kWh component included in the distribution customer charge.
+The cost recovery mechanism will be applied as a separate line item on the customer's bill.
+For Large C&I customers, the cost recovery mechanism will be applied as a separate line item on the customer's PJM Interconnection, LLC Peak Load Contribution (PLC) which may change yearly.